Katanomics: Bringing

 Policy back into African Politics

-What is Kanatomics
+What is Katanomics?

 Katanomics is a diagnostic framework for understanding why many African democracies (despite competitive elections, civic vibrancy, and constitutional guarantees) consistently fail to learn from policy mistakes.
 It examines how political narratives and policy implementation constantly drift apart, how civic knowledge collapses (undermining “national learning” in Africa), and why feedback loops essential for development break down.